MoHoushmand/mo/quantum_computers/nv_center_qubits/nv_center_qubits.md

 ![Quantum Ne](../qc_img/gfx3/m3p12.png)
 ```

 That is because we have to detect single photons coming from the NV centers.
-We will leave this running for now and in the next lecture, we will learn how we can control multiple qubits by using the NV center to control nuclear spins in the environment
-and also how we can use photons to link up NV centers into a quantum network.
-Thank you for joining us and have a great day!
+In the following we will learn how we can control multiple qubits by using the NV center to control nuclear spins in the environment and also how we can use photons to link up NV centers into a quantum network.

 <p> Main takeways </p>